-Imagine you’re working with a Spanish translation agency on an important translation document for an informed consent form (ICF) for some sensitive medical or pharmaceutical trial taking place in a Spanish-speaking country or region.
+Imagine you’re working with a Spanish translation agency on an important translation document for an informed consent form opens in a new window (ICF) for some sensitive medical or pharmaceutical trial taking place in a Spanish-speaking country or region.
 Any error, no matter how small (vocabulary, syntax, cultural misunderstandings) could lead to big legal problems down the line.
-Back translation allows for an extra level of proofing “insurance,” often looking at subjective aspects of a translation as well as technical, for those special types of documents an entire commercial endeavor may hinge upon.
+Back translation allows for an extra level of proofing insurance.
+It helps by looking at subjective aspects of a translation as well as technical integrity.
+This is particularly true for those special types of documents that an entire commercial endeavor may hinge upon.

-A good analogy is found in the accounting field.
+There is a good analogy in the accounting field.
 The double entry bookkeeping method guides accountants into redundant record keeping always ensuring that Assets = Liabilities + Equity.

 Reversing the translation offers individuals unfamiliar with the translated language a feasible way for comparing the translated text with the original document.
 This lets them work through any linguistic uncertainties, perplexities or mistakes that may have arisen during the translation process.

-In our Spanish translation agency translation document example from before, an independently translated document like the informed consent form, translated as literally as possible back into the source text, can identify small mistakes and nuanced language issues.
-This can be words with unclear or double meanings, vocabulary used by different segments of society, unintended meaning coming from differences in syntax between regional dialects, etc. Or it can identify any other problems that can be associated with translations from one language into another, without the need of understanding a second language.
-Once the back translator completes his or her work, you can compare it to the original and correct any lingering translation issues.
+Take for example our Spanish translation agency translation document example from before.
+An independently translated document like the informed consent form, translated as literally as possible back into the source text, can identify small mistakes and nuanced language issues.
+This can be words with unclear or double meanings.
+Or a vocabulary used by different segments of society, unintended meaning coming from differences in syntax between regional dialects, etc. Or it can identify any other problems that can be associated with translations from one language into another.
+All this, without the need of understanding a second language.
+Once the back translator completes the work, you can compare it to the original and correct any lingering translation issues.

 When is it requested?